anglixue/asiosc_hackathon/README.md

 # ASI/OSC hackathon

-Here is the code repository for the analysis in ASI/OSC Hackathon
+Here is the code repository of the analysis for the joint Australia Society of Immunology / Oz Single Cell Hackathon

 There are three immunologists top challenges included in this Hackathon: